 Do you remember the Pastor in 1953’s The War of the Worlds, an early sci-fi entry that’s also a proto-disaster film?
 He thinks he can make peace with the invading Martians, and slowly walks up to their hovering war machines, clutching his Bible and quoting the Lord’s Prayer.
 He’s immediately blasted into ashes.
 And yet, at the very end of the film, the protagonists are reunited in a church filled with silently praying refugees, and as the Martians begin to attack the Lord’s House, they start to drop dead.
 You just never know which God you’re going to get.

-In one of my favorite scenes in The Poseidon Adventure, Scott and his flock are shocked to come across another, even more bedraggled, group of survivors.
+In one of my favorite scenes in The Poseidon Adventure, Scott and his flock are shocked to come across another, even more bedraggled group of survivors.
 They file past in a line, heads down, resigned, plodding.
 The leader, a doctor, explains that they’re headed towards the bow, which Scott explains is underwater.
 They are the damned, just like the survivors who refused to climb up the giant Christmas tree.
 And Scott represents both faith and reason.
 In the end, God pisses on him too—a punishment for the prideful, mortal perseverance that got him to the finish line.

 As you’ve both said, these narratives have become a glut and blur of superheroes and CGI.
 I guess they were never very much more.
 Disasters befall us in disaster movies because we’re fallen, because we fuck everything up and yet still have the nerve to believe we’re exceptional, “elect.”
 And they’re supposed to remind us that we’re part of a human community after all, something that real disasters do.
 Or did, I should say.
-That trust is gone.
+That trust is gutted.
 The appeal to reason is gone.
 God is a gun.
 It’s the war of each against each.
 We’re the disaster now.